Updated January 4, 2023

 Yes, an OWL camera will be deployed to the instructor's class for the duration of a students isolation or quarantine.
 The camera should be used during this time so that the student can still participate and maintain their academic standing.

 This depends.
-With capacity restrictions and remote work authorizations lifted, individual meeting organizers are responsible for determining the format that works best for their participants.
+Individual meeting organizers are responsible for determining the format that works best for their participants.

 In the case of co-located campuses, each institution will be expected to report positive cases to the City or County health departments, which will then contact other institutions as part of the contact-tracing process.